 On this page

-The Sapsasa – Primary School Sport state carnivals and championships are for district representative teams.
+The Sapsasa state carnivals and championships are for district representative teams.
 This information outlines the eligibility, selection and age requirements.
 A list of the dates and venues for the championships and carnivals is also available.

 The minimum age is specific to the type of sport.

 Children must be turning 10 in the year of competition.
-Individual sports are athletics, cross country and swimming championships.
+Individual sports are cross country, swimming and track and field championships.

 Children must be: